 Flanked by large snow-capped mountains such as Salkantay, Verónica and Soray, and the Huaypo and Piuray lagoons, Chinchero has a rich monumental and cultural heritage, it is one of the few places in Cusco that conserves the Inca urban layout in a visible way, the remains of the Inca Palace.

-The Church of the Virgin of Nativity in Chinchero
+The Colonial Church of the Nativity

 The Hacienda de Mateo Pumacahua House

 This hacienda belonged to the curaca of Chinchero, Mateo Pumacahua, the most powerful chief in Peru at the time of the 18th century.
-He was born in this same town in 1748, and was a participant in the indigenous cause in 1814.
+He was born in this same town in 1748, and was a participant in the indigenous cause in 1814. -

-Piuray and Huaypo lagoons:
+Piuray and Huaypo lagoons

+Huaypo a beautiful lagoon with crystal clear waters, located between the provinces of Urubamba and Anta.
+Huaypo hosts a wide variety of fish and birds within its approximately 1.5 km by 800 m in length, totally recommended for practicing flat water sports.
 Piuray has a perimeter of 8,750 m, 465 m wide and 3,000 m. long, a depth between 20 and 50 m.
 This lagoon supplies water to the cosmopolitan city of Cusco from Tahuantinsuyo.
 It was the Incas who brought their waters to the imperial city through underground aqueducts.
-According to one of the local legends, the Sun God asked Manco Cápac for his twin sons to accompany him in his sunset, but when they went to look for them, they discovered that the son who walked the furthest had become the Huaypo lagoon and the daughter in the Piuray lagoon.
+According to one of the local legends, the Sun God asked Manco Cápac for his twin sons to accompany him in his sunset, but when they went to look for them, they discovered that the son who walked the furthest had become the Huaypo lagoon and the daughter in the Piuray lagoon. -

 Market in Chinchero Perú

 The market in Chinchero Perú is one of the most important in the region due to the high quality of the artisan products sold there, internationally recognized for its excellent work and beauty.
 In these fairs we can see that the barter (old form of product exchange) still in force; In the market in Chinchero Perú, the granddaughters of the Inca princesses and Chinchero weavers continue weaving wool and making garments, as did the ajllas for the children of the Sun, in imperial Cusco.
-It takes place every Sunday in the district's Plaza de Armas, where most of Chinchero weavers sell their products.
+It takes place every Sunday in the district's Plaza de Armas, where most of Chinchero weavers sell their products. -

 Waterfall Poc Poc In Cusco Peru

 Undoubtedly, waterfalls and waterfalls are another of nature's impressive creations, which are scattered around the world.
 There are all kinds of them, from those well known for their height or volume of water and others that don't even have a name, hidden in the shadow of the high mountains even in the Amazon jungles.
-Added to that long list of waterfalls is the Poc Poc waterfall, which is definitely one of the places that every fan of adventure travel should visit in Cusco.
+Added to that long list of waterfalls is the Poc Poc waterfall, which is definitely one of the places that every fan of adventure travel should visit in Cusco. -

 Chinchero Archaeological Site